nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 1. Requirements Engineering for the development of complex software systems for large scale industrial project is Large Scale Requirements Engineering.

 2. Challenges faced in large scale requirements engineering according to [1] are:
-    1. Large number of customer requirements
+    1. Large number of customer requirements: Analyzing, Specifying,and managing the requirements at a large scale is burdensome and challenging to the organizations.
-    2. Formal interface to customer
+    2. Formal interface to customer: Communication with the customer is often formal and the number of meetings is very less with them being a huge number in the large scale projects.
-    3. Management of customer expectations
+    3. Management of customer expectations: The expectaitons of the customer have to be satisified by the organization by showing a prototype of the model being developed.
+This over a large scale has to be propoerly managed.
-    4. Changing Technology
+    4. Changing Technology: A project ususally spans for several years.
+During this time technology changes and this has to be taken into account and addressed.
-    5. Distributed teams
+    5. Distributed teams: Manay projcts today ae globally distributed.
+Various teams from different geograpical locations work to finish the project.
+Handling and coordinating these teams can prove challenging.
-    6. Traceability
+    6. Traceability: Tracing out the requirements is a difficult task in this context as it requires large amount of time and human effort.
-    7. Resource fluctuation
+    7. Resource fluctuation: Team members join and leave the project during the development of the project.
+Knowledge transfer for the team members like information regarding the deadlines, deliverables, etc is a challenge.

 3. The order of magnitude on the number of requirements with repsect to Large scale requirements engineering is approximately '1000' as stated by B. Regnell et al. in their article [2].